Obsessive Compulsive Disorder – What You Need to Know!web_admin

 The most commonly used medication is the selective serotonin reuptake inhibitor – SSRI.
 One example of this is Fluoxetine (brand name Prozac).
-This medication helps to reduce compulsions and intrusive thoughts in addition to related depression.
+This medication helps reduce compulsions, intrusive thoughts, and related depression.

 Need to See a Psychiatrist

 OCD is a severe mental condition that needs treatment from a reputed psychiatrist.
-OCD can be treated through different therapies while the patient takes the prescribed medication.
+OCD can be treated through different therapies while taking the prescribed medication.